First home owner’s grant (FHOG) NSW: Eligibility & incentive

 Eligibility criteria for the first home owner’s grant in NSW

-To be eligible for this grant in NSW, each applicant must be at least 18 years old, and at least one must be a permanent resident or Australian citizen.
-The NSW FHOG grant only applies to people, so companies and trusts won’t qualify, and you also must not have previously owned a home before 1 July 2000.
+To be eligible for this grant in NSW in 2026, each applicant must be at least 18 years old, have not owned any property in Australia previously, and at least one must be a permanent resident or Australian citizen.
+The NSW FHOG grant only applies to individuals, so companies and trusts won’t qualify, and you, your spouse, partner or co-purchaser also must not have previously owned a home before 1 July 2000.

 For contracts signed before 1 July 2023, you must move into your first home as your main residence within a 12-month period, and it must be occupied for a minimum of six continuous months.
 If you sign your contract on or after 1 July 2023, you must again move in within the year, but you’ll need to live there for 12 continuous months.

-If you have previously received a grant or owned a residential property in Australia, you will not qualify.
+If you or your spouse have previously received a grant or owned a residential property in Australia, you will not qualify.

 Application process for the first home owner’s grant in NSW